MicrosoftDocs/windows-dev-docs/hub/apps/develop/security/windows-hello-auth-service.md

                 break;
             case KeyCredentialStatus.NotFound:
-                // User needs to setup Windows Hello Debug.WriteLine("Windows Hello is not set up!\nPlease go to Windows Settings and set up a PIN to use it.");
+                // User needs to setup Windows Hello Debug.WriteLine($"Windows Hello is not set up!{Environment.NewLine}Please go to Windows Settings and set up a PIN to use it.");
                 break;
             default:
                 break;